Philip Morris International (NYSE:PM) Releases FY 2021 Earnings Guidance

-Philip Morris International (NYSE:PM) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $5.970-$6.070 for the period, compared to the Thomson Reuters consensus EPS estimate of $6.100.
+Philip Morris International (NYSE:PM) updated its FY 2021 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $5.970-$6.070 for the period, compared to the Thomson Reuters consensus estimate of $6.100.
 The company issued revenue guidance of -.

-Philip Morris International (NYSE:PM) last posted its quarterly earnings results on Monday, April 19th.
-The company reported $1.57 EPS for the quarter, beating the consensus estimate of $1.40 by $0.17.
-Philip Morris International had a net margin of 11.20% and a negative return on equity of 85.06%.
-The business had revenue of $7.59 billion during the quarter, compared to analyst estimates of $7.33 billion.
-During the same quarter in the previous year, the business posted $1.21 EPS.
-The company’s quarterly revenue was up 6.0% compared to the same quarter last year.
-As a group, analysts expect that Philip Morris International will post 6.08 earnings per share for the current fiscal year.
+A number of research firms have issued reports on PM.
+Morgan Stanley reiterated a buy rating and issued a $110.00 target price on shares of Philip Morris International in a research note on Friday, July 2nd.
+TheStreet upgraded Philip Morris International from a c+ rating to a b rating in a research note on Tuesday, July 20th.
+Zacks Investment Research cut Philip Morris International from a buy rating to a hold rating and set a $99.00 target price on the stock. in a research note on Tuesday, April 27th.
+Piper Sandler raised their target price on Philip Morris International from $111.00 to $114.00 and gave the company an overweight rating in a research note on Friday, June 11th.
+Finally, Barclays set a $98.59 target price on Philip Morris International and gave the company an overweight rating in a research note on Friday.
+Five investment analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+The stock has a consensus rating of Buy and a consensus target price of $100.05.

-Philip Morris International declared that its Board of Directors has initiated a share repurchase program on Friday, June 11th that permits the company to repurchase $7.00 billion in outstanding shares.
-This repurchase authorization permits the company to reacquire up to 4.5% of its shares through open market purchases.
-Shares repurchase programs are often an indication that the company’s leadership believes its shares are undervalued.
+The firm also recently declared a quarterly dividend, which was paid on Monday, July 12th.
+Shareholders of record on Friday, June 25th were given a $1.20 dividend.
+This represents a $4.80 annualized dividend and a yield of 4.85%.
+The ex-dividend date of this dividend was Thursday, June 24th.
+Philip Morris International’s dividend payout ratio (DPR) is presently 92.84%.

-A number of research analysts have recently issued reports on PM shares.
-Morgan Stanley reaffirmed a buy rating and issued a $110.00 price objective on shares of Philip Morris International in a research report on Friday, July 2nd.
-Barclays lifted their price objective on shares of Philip Morris International from $103.00 to $110.00 and gave the stock an overweight rating in a research report on Thursday, April 22nd.
-Zacks Investment Research downgraded shares of Philip Morris International from a buy rating to a hold rating and set a $99.00 target price on the stock. in a research report on Tuesday, April 27th.
-Piper Sandler boosted their target price on shares of Philip Morris International from $111.00 to $114.00 and gave the stock an overweight rating in a research report on Friday, June 11th.
-Finally, JPMorgan Chase & Co. raised shares of Philip Morris International from a neutral rating to an overweight rating and upped their price objective for the company from $81.00 to $105.00 in a report on Friday, April 9th.
-Five investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-Philip Morris International presently has an average rating of Buy and an average target price of $100.92.
+Philip Morris International announced that its Board of Directors has approved a stock repurchase program on Friday, June 11th that allows the company to repurchase $7.00 billion in outstanding shares.
+This repurchase authorization allows the company to repurchase up to 4.5% of its stock through open market purchases.
+Stock repurchase programs are typically an indication that the company’s management believes its shares are undervalued.

-In other Philip Morris International news, insider Mario Masseroli sold 1,734 shares of the company’s stock in a transaction on Monday, May 10th.
-The shares were sold at an average price of $98.31, for a total transaction of $170,469.54.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, VP Drago Azinovic sold 1,500 shares of the company’s stock in a transaction on Tuesday, May 25th.
-The stock was sold at an average price of $18.71, for a total transaction of $28,065.00.
-Over the last quarter, insiders sold 44,870 shares of company stock valued at $4,163,622.
-Company insiders own 0.21% of the company’s stock.
+In related news, insider Mario Masseroli sold 1,734 shares of Philip Morris International stock in a transaction dated Monday, May 10th.
+The stock was sold at an average price of $98.31, for a total value of $170,469.54.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.
+Also, insider Wilde Frederic De sold 10,000 shares of Philip Morris International stock in a transaction dated Monday, May 24th.
+The stock was sold at an average price of $97.76, for a total value of $977,600.00.
+The disclosure for this sale can be found here.
+0.21% of the stock is currently owned by insiders.

 About Philip Morris International